pebakery/pebakery-docs/CodingGuide/README.md

 Copy codes into `Syntax Checker` provided in `Utility`.

-### Checking Plugin
+### Checking Script

-Make sure your plugin is visible in project tree.
-Open plugin's interface, and click the question button near script title.
+Make sure your script is visible in project tree.
+Open script's interface, and click the question button near script title.

 If `Auto Syntax Check Error` setting is enabled, the button's icon and color reports if error exists.